 ASM receives grants from the MA Cultural Council to support the creative learning of arts, humanities, and sciences.
 For the past 3 years, the $5,000 STARS (Students and Teachers working with Artists, Scientists, and Scholars) grant has provided our students with the opportunity to work with Artists in Residence such as Joy Arcolano, founder and artist of Playhouse Education and professor at the Boston Conservatory, Will Chalmus, performance artist and teacher at Brandeis University Theater Arts department, and Tyler Catanella, artist director of Paradise Lost: A Movement Collective.
 The students’ work focuses on self-expression and culminates in a “share” (performance) each spring.

 As part of our strategic plan, ASM partnered with the Museum of Science (MoS).
-They trained our faculty to teach the engineering design process using their Engineering is Elementary® (EiE) curriculum, which meshes seamlessly with our Montessori philosophy.
+They taught our faculty the engineering design process using their Engineering is Elementary® (EiE) curriculum, which meshes seamlessly with our Montessori philosophy.
 Engineering is Elementary® is a project of the National Center for Technological Literacy® at the Museum of Science, Boston.

 In 2017, ASM was been selected by The MoS to pilot their new engineering curriculum for kindergarten students!
 One of only four schools, ASM will be providing feedback on the Engineering is Elementary (EiE) for Kindergarten curriculum which will be available summer 2018.